-Amendola joining Lions in search for slot option
+Amendola joining Lions as new slot WR option

 A source told ESPN's Dianna Russini that the deal is for one year, $4.5 million and could be worth up to $5.75 million.

 The Lions need a slot receiver after trading Golden Tate to the Philadelphia Eagles at the trade deadline last year.
+Amendola has 391 catches when lined up in the slot since his first full season in the NFL in 2009, the second-most in the NFL in that time behind Wes Welker, according to ESPN Stats & Information.

 In their search for a replacement for Tate, the Lions had gone through Bruce Ellington, TJ Jones and Brandon Powell.
 Of the three, only Powell, an undrafted free agent from Florida last year, is signed by the Lions for 2019.

 The signing also reunites Amendola with Lions general manager Bob Quinn and coach Matt Patricia from their time with the New England Patriots.